docker/cli/docs/reference/dockerd.md

   snapshotters instead of the classic storage drivers for storing image and container data.
 For more information, see [containerd storage](https://docs.docker.com/storage/containerd/).
+- `windows-no-dns-proxy`: when set to `true`, the daemon's internal DNS resolver will not forward requests to external servers.
+Most applications running in the container will still be able to use secondary DNS servers configured in the container itself, but `nslookup` won't be able to resolve external names.
+This option is only allowed on Windows.

 #### Configuration reload behavior